 ELI is a specialist programme which is run by the College, focusing on early years education and family support.
-ELI staff make up 17% of NCI staff, and 27% of staff when excluding AF staff.
+ELI staff make up 16% of NCI staff, and 25% of staff when excluding AF staff.
 This is a very specific programme, unique in the higher education sector.
-Within NCI this is a critical and valued programme supporting disadvantaged communities and families; but, how the GPG analysis is constructed it also affects the College wide GPG.
+Within NCI, this is a critical and valued programme supporting disadvantaged communities and families; but, because of how the GPG analysis is constructed, ELI also affects the college wide GPG.

-Within ELI, 96% of staff, (excluding lectures/teaching staff) are women, and most, by choice, are in part time roles.
-Many came from backgrounds of disadvantage and educational exclusion and started as Home Visitors.
-Some started with a QQI level 5, others started without a level 5 qualification and were/are supported to gain this qualification.
+Within ELI, over 90% of staff, (excluding lectures/teaching staff) are women, and most, by choice, are in part time roles.
+Many of the staff come from disadvantaged communities and/or have had previous negative educational experienced, and gain meaningful employment and education, starting as Home Visitors10.
+Some started with a QQI level 5, but some started without a level 5 qualification and were/are supported to gain this qualification.
 Importantly, some had joined after being participants on the programme themselves, which shows excellent progression.